Program availability

 How to take the first step

 If you have yet to become an RN, you don’t need to decide immediately.
-You can enroll in an undergraduate nursing degree program now and choose your master’s degree pathway in the future.
+You can enroll in an undergraduate nursing degree program now and choose your master’s or doctorate degree pathway in the future.

 And nothing is permanent!
 You can change specialties and continue your education in the future.
 For instance, if you become a PNP and decide you’d like to explore working as an FNP, you can enroll in a post master’s FNP certificate program and earn FNP certification in less than 2 years.
 Or go from FNP to PNP in a post master's PNP program.